hermangroup/docs/governance/eight-steps.rst

    address, or to change the payment address after the proposal is posted to the blockchain.

 #.
-To avoid accusations of favouritism and inside trading, Dash Core
+To avoid accusations of favouritism and inside trading, Historia Core
    cannot promote your proposal for you.
 If your proposal is an integration, reach out to the business development team in advance.
-   Once your product is live, it may be possible to announce it from Dash Core channels.
+   Once your product is live, it may be possible to announce it from Historia Core channels.

 #.
 If your proposal is for news, promotion or marketing, make sure you
-   synchronise your efforts with major existing organisations such as Dash Force News or marketing firms contracted by Dash Core.
+   synchronise your efforts with major existing organisations such as Historia Force News or marketing firms contracted by Historia Core.

 #.
 You are responsible for your own planning to hedge against price
    volatility.
-If your proposal involves significant payments to third parties in fiat currency, reach out to `Dash Core Group, Inc.
+If your proposal involves significant payments to third parties in fiat currency, reach out to `Historia Core Group, Inc.
-   <bradley.zastrow@dash.org>`_ or `Green Candle, Inc.
+   <bradley.zastrow@historia.network>`_ or `Green Candle, Inc.
    <https://greencandle.io>`_ for advice on escrow, price maintenance,
    converting currencies and hedging against volatility.